 What can I expect after my acupuncture session?

-Can I claim my acupuncture session on insurance?
+Can I claim my fertility acupuncture session on my private insurance?

 Most Private Health Funds cover acupuncture however it is important to check your level of cover with your health fund prior to your treatment.
 We do have HICAPS facilities so if you’re covered you will only have to pay the gap.